 A Day That Changed Everything

 Imagine a hot March day in 1927.
 A man in a suit stands by a lake, surrounded by thousands of people—men, women, kids—all waiting.
 He bends down, cups his hands, and drinks the water.
 Simple, right?
 But that sip shook India.
 This was the Satyagraha at the Chavdar Lake in Mahad, led by Dr. B.R.
-Ambedkar—Babasaheb to us.
+Ambedkar, Babasaheb to us.
 It wasn’t just about water; it was about proving everyone’s equal.

 Back then, Dalits—called “untouchables”—couldn’t touch public lakes or wells.
 Caste rules kept them out.
 On March 20, 1927, Ambedkar said, “No more.”
 He marched to Chavdar Lake in Mahad, Maharashtra, and drank—breaking a wall of hate.
 Want to know how to understand Ambedkar?
 Start here.
-Let’s dive into this story—what happened, why it matters, and what we can learn from Dr. Ambedkar today.
+Satyagraha at the Chavdar Lake in Mahad Information.
+Let’s dive into this story, what happened, why it matters, and what we can learn from Dr. Ambedkar today.

 The Spark: Why Chavdar Lake?

-Mahad is a small town in Raigad district, near the Savitri River.
+Mahad is a small town in the Raigad district, near the Savitri River.
 Chavdar Lake—meaning “tasty water” in Marathi—was the town’s heart.
 Everyone used it—except Dalits.
 If they tried, they’d be beaten or shunned.
 Why?
 Old caste ideas said they’d “pollute” it.
 Sounds unfair?
 It was.

 The Day: March 20, 1927